alto-wg/draft-alto-pv/basic.md

 Note that the two property types defined in this document do not depend on any information resource, so their ResourceID part must be empty.

+### Maximum Reservable Bandwidth {#maxresbw}

+The maximum reservable bandwidth property (`max-reservable-bandwidth`) stands for the maximum bandwidth that can be reserved for all the traffic that traverses an ANE.
+The value MUST be encoded as a non-negative numerical cost value as defined in Section 6.1.2.1 of {{RFC7285}} and the unit is bit per second (bps).
+If this property is requested but not present in an ANE, it MUST be interpreted as that the ANE does not support bandwidth reservation.

+### Persistent Entity ID {#persistent-entity-id}

+The persistent entity ID property is the entity identifier of the persistent ANE which an ephemeral ANE presents (See {{assoc}} for details).
+The value of this property is encoded with the format EntityID defined in Section 5.1.3 of
+{{I-D.ietf-alto-unified-props-new}}.

+In this format, the entity ID combines:

+- a defining information resource for the ANE on which a "persistent-entity-id" is queried, which is the Property Map resource defining the ANE as a persistent entity, together with the properties;

+- the persistent name of the ANE in that Property Map.

+With this format, the client has all the needed information for further standalone query properties on the persistent ANE.

+### Examples

 ~~~~~~~~~~ drawing
                                        ----- L1
                                       /